My Oxford Year with Julia Whelan | Oxford, England

 More about this trip

 • My Oxford Year is a novel about life’s “biggies”: love and death.
 It is also a coming of age story, a fish out of water romp, and an ode to timeless literature.
 Over the course of six days, we will endeavor to live all of that, offering participants a pint-sized sample of Ella’s Once in a Lifetime experience.
-In dedicated morning class time, we will delve into not only the novel itself, but also its attendant texts — such as Jamie’s beloved Tennyson — exploring personal resonances and offering space for reflection.
+In dedicated morning class time, we will delve into not only the novel itself, but also its attendant texts — such as Jamie’s beloved Tennyson — examining personal resonances and offering space for reflection.
 In the afternoons and evenings, we will explore the historic city through guided walks, behind-the-scenes tours, and delicious meals ranging from afternoon tea to pub fare to fine dining.
 We will see the city through Ella’s eyes and let literature do what it does best: deepen our relationship to ourselves, each other, and the world around us.

 • The full tuition of the trip is $5,325*